 I also suggest cutting up your potatoes beforehand into half-inch thick pieces.
 These will blanch more uniformly and are easier to store in a freezer.
 You can also keep track of exact weights more easily if you’re into that level of organization and prep.

-After the potatoes have been blanched for 3 to 5 minutes, they’re ready for cooling.
+After the potatoes are blanched for 3 to 5 minutes, they’re ready for cooling.

 Place the potatoes in a bowl of ice water for five to ten minutes, then drain the water (removing them with a spoon could damage the chunks you’ve cut, so err towards simply draining the water).